GAhalya/Task-5/README.md

 ## 1. Data Import & Setup

--Extracted files from ZIP.
+- Extracted files from ZIP.
--Uploaded CSV into Google Colab.
+- Uploaded CSV into Google Colab.
--Created DataFrame using Pandas:
+- Created DataFrame using Pandas

 ## 2. Operations performed on dataset